u-boot/u-boot/doc/usage/fit/howto.rst

 multiple /configurations subnodes.
 The required images must be enumerated in the "loadables" property as a list of strings.

-If a platform specific image source file (.its) is shipped with the U-Boot source, it can be specified using the CONFIG_SPL_FIT_SOURCE Kconfig symbol.
-In this case it will be automatically used by U-Boot's Makefile to generate the image.
-If a static source file is not flexible enough, CONFIG_SPL_FIT_GENERATOR can point to a script which generates this image source file during the build process.
+CONFIG_SPL_FIT_GENERATOR can point to a script which generates this image source file during the build process.
 It gets passed a list of device tree files (taken from the CONFIG_OF_LIST symbol).

 The SPL also records to a DT all additional images (called loadables) which are loaded.
 The information about loadables locations is passed via the DT node with